COMP2281/software-engineering-group-17/readme/minutes.md

 ## Week 3 Minutes
 - **Lest Week's Goals**: Partially achieved; Some members did all the skills build badges whilst others decided to do them weekly instead.
 Everyone will however have them complete by the time game development starts.
 - Discussion of market research
-- Finalization of ideas based on market research
+- Finalisation of ideas based on market research
 - Discussion of Requirement Specification sheet
 - Created some functional and non-functional requirements
 - Goals for the week